- Family: Characidae

 As with most other fish, neon tetras should be fed once a day, feeding only as much food as the fish will consume within 3 minutes.
 Feeding more than this can lead to unstable water parameters and cloudy water.
 I even like to sometimes vacuum up excess food just to be on the safe side.

 Neon Tetra Tank Setup

-You cannot buy fish, put water in a tank, and add the fish the same day.
+- You cannot buy fish, put water in a tank, and add the fish on the same day.
 That will shock the fish and is probably the easiest way to kill them.